Bashford

 About the Artist

 Much of Bashford’s work employs printmaking techniques such as woodcuts, sometimes on a very large scale, and more recently, using paper cutouts to create unique monoprints (ed 1/1).
-He carries this over into new paintings in oil on unstretched canvas worked over paper cutouts created intuitively, the motifs representing connections to family, forest, birdlife, water, whales and fish.
-The works have an underpainting suggesting landscape, waterfalls and coastline.
+He carries this over into paintings and mixed media works, but woodcut remains his principal medium.

 Sometimes he introduces colour in a complex technique involving embossing the woodcut into the canvas, painting into the impressed pattern then overprinting the dynamic inked lines of the woodcut.
 These are unique monoprints, with up to four very different colour variations on the compositions, ranging from vivid works with considerable depth to intense, dark, brooding paintings.

-Further new woodcuts on hessian in the leaf series are available to view on request – please enquire.
+Further new woodcuts on hessian are available to view on request – please enquire.

 Recent Works